Examples of weak amalgamation classes: Weak amalgamations

+A \emph{weak \fra\ class} is a hereditary class of finitely generated structures that has the joint embedding property, the weak amalgamation property and is countable up to isomorphism.

-A subclass $\Ef'$ of a class $\Ef$ is called \emph{cofinal} if for every $X \in \Ef$ there exists $Y \in {\Ef'}$ such that $X$ embeds into $Y$.
+An isomorphism-closed subclass $\Ef'$ of a class $\Ef$ is called \emph{cofinal} if for every $X \in \Ef$ there exists $Y \in {\Ef'}$ such that $X$ embeds into $Y$.
 It is easy to see that $\Ef$ has CAP if and only if it has a cofinal subclass $\Ef'$ with AP.
+It is also clear that AP implies CAP, and CAP implies WAP.
 But note that by passing to a cofinal subclass, we lose the hereditary property: the only hereditary cofinal subclass of $\Ef$ is $\Ef$ itself.
+Among the properties defined above, WAP is the only one which is preserved under passing to and from cofinal subclasses.